Skip to content

 A SQL API call frequently retrieves revenue, wallet_share, and source data for specific time periods.
 Buffering this data improves the speed of retrieval for these queries.

-Summary of Optimization Strategies
+Summary of optimization strategies

 Lens provides two caching layers Flash, and Buffer, to optimize query performance at different stages.
 Users can decide whether to use these layers based on their specific use case and set the refresh intervals for each caching layer.
 Additionally, the semantic layer allows users to select the compute clusters and query engines for running data models, ensuring that they can leverage the optimization features of the source system when necessary.